I know what you’re probably thinking…

 But they also were WAY too sweet!

-As we decreased our sugar intake, we could taste how much sugar processed food really had.
-And while I want to pass on the tradition of licking the spoon to my kids, I couldn’t do it knowing how sweet and unhealthy boxed cake batter was.
+As we decrease our sugar intake, we could taste how sweet processed food really is.
+And while I want to pass on the tradition of licking the spoon to my kids, I couldn’t do it knowing boxed cake was full of ingredients I’m not okay with.

-I eventually came up with homemade yellow cake mix instead, which is just WAY to0 simple to make to ever bother with a box again.
-(Plus it saves money!
-In Grocery Budget Bootcamp, I teach you how to evaluate which foods are best for you to make from scratch.)
+I eventually came up with homemade yellow cake mix instead, which is WAY to0 simple to make to ever bother with a box again.

-And it was that jar of homemade yellow cake mix in the pantry that was the inspiration for cake batter hummus.
+Oddly enough, it’s that jar of homemade yellow cake mix in the pantry that inspires this cake batter hummus!